StarRocks/starrocks/docs/table_design/Data_distribution.md

 # Data distribution

-Configuring appropriate partitioning and bucketing at table creation data can help to achieve even data distribution and improve query performance.
+Configuring appropriate partitioning and bucketing at table creation can help to achieve even data distribution.
 Even data distribution means dividing the data into subsets according to certain rules and distributing them evenly across different nodes.
-It can also reduce the data scanned and make full use of the concurrency of the cluster during queries, thereby improving query performance.
+It can also reduce the amount of data scanned and make full use of the cluster's capability in processing concurrent queries, thereby improving query performance.

 > **NOTE**
 >
-> - Since v3.1, you can not specify the bucketing key in the DISTRIBUTED BY clause when creating a table or adding a partition.
+> - Since v3.1, you you do not need to specify the bucketing key in the DISTRIBUTED BY clause when creating a table or adding a partition.
 StarRocks supports random bucketing, which randomly distributes data across all buckets.
 For more information, see [Random bucketing](#random-bucketing-since-v31).
 > - Since v2.5.7, you no longer need to manually set the number of buckets when you create a table or add a partition.
 StarRocks can automatically set the number of buckets (BUCKETS).
 However, if the performance does not meet your expectations after StarRocks automatically sets the number of buckets and you are familiar with the bucketing mechanism, you can still [manually set the number of buckets](#determine-the-number-of-buckets).

 ## Distribution methods